-- 8.11 The NPPF 2023 states that plans should contain policies that are clearly written and unambiguous, so it is evident how a decision maker should react to development proposals.
-In order to provide certainty, it is important that the revised Mattishall Neighbourhood Plan includes a spatial strategy that is clear with respect to the settlement boundary and its role. - 8.12 Mattishall village is a local service centre, meaning it is home to a range of shops, services and places of employment.
+- 8.12 Mattishall village is a local service centre, meaning it is home to a range of shops, services and places of employment.
 This includes a primary school, employment areas, community meetings spaces, religious meeting spaces and recreational areas, a village shop with Post Office and a doctors surgery /pharmacy.
 Focusing additional residential development within the settlement boundary will ensure ease of access to these shops and services on the one hand and vitality and viability of the shops and services on the other hand. - 8.13 Reducing the need to travel by motorised vehicles is an important mechanism through which the land use planning system can help support a net zero carbon society.
 This means: - Reducing the need for in village trips by car, van or motorcycle, by increasing the attractiveness, for those who are able, to choose active travel options.
 This could be through ensuring key services, shops and facilities are located close to where people live and by planning for safe and pleasant routes by which people can take to reach their destination. - Facilitating the retention and appropriate expansion of shops, services and local facilities so that parish residents are less likely to need to leave the village for day-to-day needs.
 Shops, services and facilities often benefit from being located close to each other since it makes it easier and more appealing for visitors and users to frequent them. - 8.14 Policy MNP HOU1 therefore supports, in principle, new residential development within the settlement boundary and resists development outside of it other than where certain criteria are met. - 8.15 This policy also needs to be read in conjunction with other policies in the Plan.
 One of the criteria identifies the relationship between any proposals in the village centre and their impacts on the two designated Conservation Areas (Policy MNP ENV1).
 Another important component will be the consideration of any proposals with regards to their impact on the distinction between Mattishall and its surrounding settlements.
 This is reflected in Policy MNP ENV5.
 This is an important factor that reflects the setting of the village in its wider agricultural hinterland.